farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/linear-rao/linear-rao.md

 #### Forcing tap positions of a defined set of PSTs to be equal

-FARAO search-tree can be also configured to define sets of PSTs whose taps should be maintained equal during optimisation.
+CASTOR can be also configured to define sets of PSTs whose taps should be maintained equal during optimisation.
 To see how this is done, you can check the details of the [linear optimization problem](/docs/engine/ra-optimisation/linear-optimisation-problem).

 #### Minimum impact of PST in the linear optimization